What is Unstructured Data?

 The huge surprise for most new Data Managers is that Structured Data only constitutes around 20% of a typical organisation’s total Data.
 This leaves a massive 80% of “other” Data not conforming to the rules above and we call this “Unstructured Data”.
 Trying to get a handle on this composition of Data can be a significant challenge without the right tools.
 With GDPR and global equivalents just months away, knowing the composition of all types of your Data is imperative.

-The most common form of Data found on your servers, Unstructured Data, is what we can describe as an unsorted mess without a visible stucture.
+The most common form of Data found on your servers, Unstructured Data, is what we can describe as an unsorted mess without a visible structure.
 In its natural state, it contains valuable, redundant, critical, obsolete and duplicate Data intermingled with no clear means of seeing what belongs to each of these categories.

 The value of Unstructured Data can be derived from proper identification of its make up through the use of software tools and then creating plans and policies to keep best practice in place.
 Businesses can derive very valuable insights from properly querying their massive pile of unstructured files and emails.